 Can I work part-time?

-Can I take maternity leave?
+Can I take maternity or paternity leave?

 Completing an application

 Can other people access my application to make additions or amendments?